Amar Johnson: Green Bay Packers

 After going undrafted in the 2025 NFL draft, Johnson signed with the Green Bay Packers, which was the team he had hoped to be drafted by.
-On May 2, 2025, he signed a 3-year contract worth 2.98 million dollars with the Packers.
-In the Packers’ first preseason game against the New York Jets, Johnson led the team in rushing with 67 yards, 7 carries, and Green Bay’s only touchdown, a 39-yard rush, in the 30-10 loss.
+On May 2, 2025, he signed a three-year contract worth $2.98 million with the Packers.
+In the Packers' first preseason game against the New York Jets, Johnson led the team in rushing with 67 yards, 7 carries, and Green Bay’s only touchdown, a 39-yard rush, in the 30-10 loss.
 He also had the 3rd-highest grade of any NFL running back in the week.

-The next week against the Indianapolis Colts, he scored another rushing touchdown along with 7 carries, second on the team behind Israel Abanikanda, and 1 reception.
-He ended the preseason with 115 yards and 2 touchdowns on 22 carries, along with 2 receptions for 21 yards.
-Despite his performance, he was waived by the Packers on August 26, 2025.
+The next week against the Indianapolis Colts, he scored another rushing touchdown along with seven carries, second on the team behind Israel Abanikanda, and one reception.
+He ended the preseason with 115 yards and two touchdowns on 22 carries, along with two receptions for 21 yards.
+Despite his performance, he was waived by the Packers on August 26.

 Los Angeles Chargers

 On September 2, 2025, Johnson was signed to the practice squad of the Los Angeles Chargers.
+On January 13, 2026, he signed a reserve/futures contract with Los Angeles.

+On August 30, 2026, Johnson was waived by the Chargers and re-signed to the practice squad.